In every neighborhood, there’s always that one neighbor…

 The moth only chooses to lay her eggs in dark corners.
 The boiling water also helps to remove bits of wax that you were unable to scrape off.

-This allows you to set up new foundation which is less attractive to wax moths.
+This allows you to set up a new foundation that is less attractive to wax moths.
 If you prefer the foundationless approach, your bees will be able to draw brand new comb when you place the frames in the hive in the next season.

 If the comb is still present, heat treatment can be applied but it has to be controlled.
 The comb should be exposed to heat of 115°F for 80 minutes or 120°F for forty minutes.